kamararichards/kamararichards/README.md

 ### I drive business transformation through data and analytics 🎆

-- ✍ You can find my projects here [portfolio](https://github.com/kamararichards/PortfolioProjects)
+- ✍ You can find my SQL projects here [portfolio](https://github.com/kamararichards/SQL-Portfolio-Projects)
 - 👀 I’m interested in improving my skills in R and SQL
 - 🥅 My next goal will be to learn Python
 - 💞️ I’m looking to collaborate on R and SQL